Modelling World 2026

 Welcome to Modelling World in Leeds

-Opening remarks from Tom van Vuren, Chairman, Modelling World
+Opening remarks from Tom van Vuren MBE, Director, Van Vuren Analytics Ltd and Chair, Modelling World

 Opening plenary: Analytical transport planning – learning from the past